rimanz/odin-weather-app/README.md

 # Odin Weather App

-A minimal weather dashboard built with JavaScript and Webpack.
-The app fetches real-time weather data and displays current conditions, additional metrics, and a multi-day forecast for a selected location.
+A polished weather dashboard built with JavaScript and Webpack.
+The app fetches real-time weather data, shows current conditions, and presents a multi-day forecast for a selected location.

-This project was created for an assignment from [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-weather-app).
+This project was built for the [Weather App](https://www.theodinproject.com/lessons/node-path-javascript-weather-app) assignment from [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-weather-app).

 ## Features

-- Current temperature and weather conditions
+- Search for a city or location and view live weather data
-- Air quality and UV index display
-- Wind speed, pressure, and visibility information
+- Display the current temperature, weather conditions, and summary
+- Show detailed metrics such as humidity, pressure, wind, visibility, UV index, and feels-like temperature
-- Six-day forecast overview
+- Include a six-day forecast overview
+- Provide a responsive dashboard experience with a loading state

+## Tech Stack

+- JavaScript (ES modules)
-- Responsive dashboard layout
+- Webpack
+- HTML and CSS
+- Weather data from Visual Crossing

 ## Getting Started

-Follow these steps to run the project locally.

 ### Prerequisites